 Get a Small Rig

 The first step to maximizing flavor is to select an oil rig with a small chamber volume and a small joint size (10-14 mm).
-As a general rule of thumb, the smaller the rig, the more flavor (some very small rigs are referred to as ‘flavor savers’) and vice versa.
+As a general rule of thumb, the smaller the rig, the more flavor (some tiny rigs are referred to as ‘flavor savers’) and vice versa.
 In addition to preserving taste, these smaller rigs provide a more regulated airflow allowing for a long inhale and clear, all in one breath.
 We also suggest an oil rig with minimal diffusion as they maximize efficiency while minimizing oil condensation within the rig (reclaim).
-The smaller joints aid in providing a smooth, sustained inhale as opposed to the ‘chugging’ sensation experienced when trying to clear a large rig or converted bong.
+The smaller joints aid in providing a smooth sustained inhale instead of the ‘chugging’ sensation experienced when trying to clear a large rig or converted bong.
+Looking for a new dab rig?
+Check out our guide on the Best Dab Rigs of 2022.

 Add a Quartz Nail or Insert

 Your nail is a critical component of the dabbing process.
-It’s heated using either a torch or an electric coil and is manufactured in a variety of materials; the most popular of which are titanium, quartz, and ceramic.
+It’s heated using either a torch or an electric coil and is manufactured in various materials, the most popular of which are titanium, quartz, and ceramic.
 While there are pros and cons to each material, we strongly recommend utilizing a quartz nail to maximize flavor.
 Whether it is a full quartz nail or just a quartz insert, the important part is that the dabbing surface is quartz.

 Use a Consistent, Low Temperature